 and CCL27 in CD14+ monocytes, CCR7 and TLR4 in mCD4+ cells and CCR10 in mCD8+ cells.

-A second group of genes were designated as tissue-specific, since they were significantly modulated between SF and PB in PsA patients but did not show significant changes between controls and PsA at the circulating level (Figure 5.13 red dots).
+A second group of genes were designated as tissue-specific, since they were significantly modulated between synovial fluid and peripheral blood in PsA patients but did not show significant changes between controls and PsA at the circulating level (Figure 5.13 red dots).
 Interestingly, in CD14+ monocytes the tissue specific modulated genes